Submit a Review & Earn an Amazon Gift Card

 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Potent and selective NADPH oxidase 1 (NOX1) inhibitor (IC50 = 20 nM).
+NoxA1ds is a potent and selective NADPH oxidase 1 (NOX1) inhibitor (IC50 = 20 nM).
 Exhibits selectivity for NOX1 over NOX2, NOX4, NOX5 and xanthine oxidase.
 Inhibits NOX1-derived O2- production in HT-29 human colon cancer cells.
 Attenuates VEGF-induced human pulmonary artery endothelial cell migration under hypoxic conditions in vitro.
 Cell permeable.

 (Modifications: Val-11 = C-terminal amide)

 |Storage||Store at -20°C|